 Although turquoise is more delicate than other gemstones, it is cleaned similarly to most jewels.
-This December birthstone is quickly cleaned by soaking in warm water and gently washing with mild soap.
+Turquoise is cleaned by soaking in warm water and gently washing with mild soap.
 You can use a very-soft toothbrush if there is any larger or stickier gunk or dirt.

 Use caution when washing and wearing, as many turquoise stones are treated with dyes and plastics, which will deteriorate if exposed to steam, heat, or other chemical solvents.
 You should never clean turquoise with an ultrasonic cleaner.

-When wearing your new December birthstone, keep in mind that it is fragile.
-You should avoid exposing turquoise to chemicals, cosmetics, heat and even natural skin oils.
+When wearing your turquoise birthstone, keep in mind that it is fragile.
+You should avoid exposing turquoise to chemicals, cosmetics, heat, and even natural skin oils.
 These will likely change the color of the stone.

 3. December Birthstone: Tanzanite

 Tanzanite is a stunning stone and by now almost as famous a December Birthstone as Zircon.
 Scroll below to learn more.
 It is one of the most desired semi-precious stones on the market.

 Tanzanite is not only December’s newest birthstone but was also only recently discovered.
 The stone is said to have formed with the first eruption of Mount Kilimanjaro.